IgniteUI/indigo-design-docfx/en/style/colors.md

 A color style object when added to a Sketch drawing is rendered as an HTML div with the corresponding color and size.

+TODO
+Explain how upon changing the primary/secondary/success/warn/error colors you need to create and use a matching palette after code generation is complete.

 ## Additional Resources

 Related topics: